maldog/MCEmu-fabric/README.md

  * Multiple carts supported (up to 64)
  * Brightness of TV stays at maximum despite world time
  * General usability improvements
+ * Change to make the speed usable, it was too fast.

 ## Requirements